Skip to main content

 UWL has a relatively low student-to-faculty ratio, meaning you have a pretty good shot at your professor knowing you on a first-name basis if you engage.
 Speak up in class, stay around to talk after lecture, go to office hours or volunteer to help with research or projects.
 Because you’ll likely be one of few students who actually do this, you’ll have a better shot at building a lasting connection that sticks for your years in college.
 That can lead to a lasting relationship — not to mention a great reference.

-Open house for UWL’s Office of Multicultural Student Resources in 2018.
+A past open house for UWL’s Office of Multicultural Student Resources.

 As a student you have access to a lot of great resources that are included in your tuition and fees.
 Want help figuring out what classes to take?
 Need help sorting out your finances?
 Need help communicating with professors about special accommodations?
 Want someone to talk to about feelings of anxiety?
 Or want to join a fun sport in your free time?
 You have so much at your fingertips.
 Unsure where to start?
 Ask your resident assistant about what’s available.